firehawkvfx/firehawk/README.md

 ## Aquire SSH certificates

-- Add known hosts certificate, sign your cloud9 host Key, and sign your host as an SSH Client to other hosts.
+- in cloud 9, Add known hosts certificate, sign your cloud9 host Key, and sign your private key as with a valid SSH client certificate for other hosts.
 ```
 ./modules/vault-configuration/modules/sign-ssh-key/sign_ssh_key.sh
 ./modules/vault-configuration/modules/sign-host-key/sign_host_key.sh